python/cpython/Doc/library/email.parser.rst

 .. class:: BytesFeedParser(_factory=None, *, policy=policy.compat32)

    Create a :class:`BytesFeedParser` instance.
-Optional *_factory* is a no-argument callable; if not specified determine the default based on the *policy*.
+Optional *_factory* is a no-argument callable; if not specified use the :attr:`~email.policy.Policy.message_factory` from the *policy*.
 Call *_factory* whenever a new message object is needed.

    If *policy* is specified use the rules it specifies to update the representation of the message.
 If *policy* is not set, use the